 Public had no chance to learn of agreement before it was signed

-It is quite clear with this non-disclosure agreement that no one from the public who would have attended the industrial development board meeting in December 2015 would have had much of a chance to see the agreement before the Montgomery County Industrial Board approved it.
+It is quite clear with this non-disclosure agreement that no one from the public who would have attended the industrial development board meeting in December 2015 when the PILOT was approved would have had much of a chance to see the agreement before the Montgomery County Industrial Board voted to approve it.

 In fact, it appears that the Montgomery County IDB agreed to actively withhold it from the public.